developersri/vcomply-challenge/README.md

 - **Lifecycle of the schedule**: The lifecycle of a schedule comprises of a start date (which is the current date + time by default) and an end criteria.
 End criteria of a schedule can be a date when it is desired to end or the number of occurances after which it has to be concluded or the schedule can be perpetual.

 _Note:_ In case of perpetual schedules, the system puts a hard limit of 100 events at the time of generation.

+## Weekly offs and Holidays

+The UI offers the user to view the pre-defined list of weekly offs and holidays in the system.
+This data resides in the database and modifications in the UI + Server APIs can lead to not only `view` the data but also `create`, `update` or `delete` it.

+## Schedule Records

+The UI also offers the user to view the previously created schedules.
+This UI offers a list of all schedules sorted by _date of creation_ in _descending_ order.
+Each entry is corresponded by a summary of schedule configuration and the number of events contained inside it.
+The actual events can be seen by clicking on one of the items and expand the view.